HongruCai/AVG/README.md

 The code is tested on Python 3.9.18, PyTorch 1.13.1 and CUDA 11.7.

-The required packages can be installed using the following command:
+You can create a conda environment with the required dependencies using the provided `environment.yml` file.

 ```bash
 conda env create -f environment.yml